iCloud Storage Full? 5 Tips on How to Clear iCloud Storage

 Besides removing app data from iCloud, you can also delete some apps that you won’t open.

 If your iCloud storage is full, it is not wise to blindly buy more space for iCloud.
-You can try to manage and free up iCloud storage via tips mentioned in this article.
+You can try to free up and increase iCloud storage via tips mentioned in this article.
+Also, you can use the iCloud alternative – Gihosoft iManager to backup iPhone data to your computer easily.
 Be careful when you delete items from iCloud and iPhone in case you lose some vital data.
 But don’t worry if that accident happens, you can use Gihosoft iPhone data recovery to recover lost data from your iPhone directly.
 If you have any queries or suggestions, please sound off in the comment section.